ramakrishnareddy7571/cloud_securtiy_scout/README.md

 Finds open EC2 ports (SSH/RDP) accessible to the public Stores all findings in a DynamoDB table (CloudSecurityFindings) Ready to deploy as AWS Lambda functions
+Real-time alerting via AWS EventBridge and Lambda triggers

 Requirements Install required dependencies: pip install -r requirements.txt

 Deployment Each script can be zipped and deployed as a standalone AWS Lambda.
 Ensure: The Lambda IAM role has: AmazonDynamoDBFullAccess AmazonS3ReadOnlyAccess IAMReadOnlyAccess

 DynamoDB table CloudSecurityFindings is created in your target AWS region